-Because our sample uses a "solo" ordering service, there are no other orderers in the network that the restarted orderer must sync up to.
-However, in a production network leveraging Kafka, it will be a best practice to issue peer channel fetch <blocknumber> after restarting the orderer to verify that it has caught up to the other orderers.
+Because our sample uses a Solo ordering service, there are no other orderers in the network that the restarted orderer must sync up to.
+However, in a production network leveraging Kafka or Raft, it will be a best practice to issue peer channel fetch <blocknumber> after restarting the orderer to verify that it has caught up to the other orderers.

-6.4.4 Upgrade the peer containers
+7.5.4 Upgrade the peer containers

-Next, let's look at how to upgrade peer containers to Fabric v1.3.
+Next, let's look at how to upgrade peer containers to Fabric v1.4.x.
 Peer containers should, like the orderers, be upgraded in a rolling fashion (one at a time).
 As mentioned during the orderer upgrade, orderers and peers may be upgraded in parallel, but for the purposes of this tutorial we've separated the processes out.
 At a high level, we will perform the following steps: